dballari/dualtone-playground-demo/README.md

-# ualTone theme playground demo
+# DualTone theme playground demo

 DualTone playground demo with user patterns.
 It's a Work in progress—demo content has no yet been finished